kaos2oak/ansible-role-mysql/README.md

     export MYSQL_VERSION=5.7.24

-Or, provide as part of the ansible-playbook run (see below).
+Or, provide it as an "extra-vars" role variable for the ansible-playbook run:

+    -e "mysql_version=8.0.13"

 ### Example Playbook Runs